“A Holy Trinity of ancient stones, contemporary design and sylvan tranquillity at the heart of the Perigord (villa, sleeps up to 12)”

 - The region has a wealth of historical gems to explore, including the Renaissance town of Sarlat, beautiful medieval churches and lots of quaint villages

-- Play golf: there’s an 18-hole course just 5km away (Siorac) and two more within easy driving distance
+- Play golf: there’s an 18-hole course just 5km away (Siorac) and 2 more within easy driving distance

 - Let the Commarque family guide you towards some of the areas best vineyards and wines: private visits can be arranged

 - Follow waymarked hiking routes through the surrounding 5,000 hectares of forest.
 Alternatively you can explore by bicycle or on horseback, or get a bird's eye view from a hot-air balloon - the owners can arrange all of these